-For this topic the children are learning to; use words related to topics to increase their vocabulary, to understand the difference between non-fiction and fiction and to write words for a variety of purposes using the sounds they know.
+For this topic the we are learning to; use words related to topics to increase their vocabulary, to understand the difference between non-fiction and fiction and to write words for a variety of purposes using the sounds they know.

-We read the story of The Paper Bag Princess.
-The story was about a princess who had her castle and clothes burnt by a fierce dragon.
-He stole her handsome prince so she needed to rescue him.
-The princess needed to wear a paper bag and went off through the forest to defeat the dragon and rescue the prince.
+We read the story of 'The Paper Bag Princess'.
+The story is about a princess who has her castle and clothes burnt by a fierce dragon.
+He steals her handsome prince so she needs to rescue him.
+The princess needs to wear a paper bag and goes off through the forest to defeat the dragon and rescue the prince.

 We read the story of 'The Egg'.

-We learnt that the place where the story happens is called the setting.
+From this, we learn that the place where the story happens is called the setting.

-Then the eggs disappeared.
-We received a letter that said.
-Thank you for looking after my eggs.
-One egg hatched his name is Frederick!
-At the bottom of the letter was a photograph of baby Frederick.
-We couldn't believe our eyes.
-Dragons must be real!
+After that, the eggs disappear and Reception receive a thank you letter saying, 'Thank you for looking after my eggs.
+One egg hatched his name is Frederick!'
+At the bottom of the letter is a photograph of baby Frederick which is amazing.
+Dragons must be real...!
 What do you think?